Annual PwC, ULI Report Unveils Top Markets and Real Estate Industry Trends to Watch

 ULI/Mona Shield Payne Photography LLC

-Presenters at the ULI Fall Meeting agreed with the findings saying the commercial real estate market appears to be on the verge of a key cyclical change.
+Presenters at the ULI Fall Meeting agreed with the findings that say the commercial real estate market appears to be on the verge of a key cyclical change.

 “The time has come” is one of the overarching themes that stand out in the newly released Emerging Trends in Real Estate® 2025.
-Survey respondents who expect their firm’s profit to be “good” or “excellent” rose more than 20 percentage points, up from 41 percent last year to 65 percent this year.
-Now in its 46th edition, this forecasting report published by the Institute and PwC US highlights new market trends, favored locations, and property sector opportunities.
+The number of survey respondents who expect their firm’s profit to be “good” or “excellent” rose more than 20 percentage points, up from 41 percent last year to 65 percent this year.

-“As we look ahead to 2025, we see a lot of green shoots on the horizon,” says Sara Queen, head of real estate equity at MetLife Investment Management.
+“As we look ahead to 2025, we see a lot of green shoots,” says Sara Queen, head of Equity Strategies, Real Estate, at MetLife Investment Management.
 Queen was one of four panelists who discussed the report findings in Las Vegas on October 29.
-Capital that has been on the sidelines is once again showing interest in many property types, and the return profiles given the reset in values are more engaging for investors to re-enter the marketplace, notes Queen.
+Capital that has been on the sidelines is once again showing interest in many property types, and the return profiles, given the reset in values, are more engaging for investors to re-enter the marketplace, Queen notes.
 “In general, we’re much more positive than we were, but there is a little bit of caution about what’s ahead over the next few months,” she adds.

 “It feels like it’s a whole different world than it was a year ago,” says Michael Byrne, chief investment officer and head of private equity and debt for North America at AEW Capital Management.
-As some of the challenges related to higher rates moderate, the “fear factor” that has existed is somewhat removed and there is a bigger focus on finding opportunities for growth and making good new investments.
-On the capital-raising side, there has been interest in opportunistic investments for some time, but what is notable is that there is now capital starting to show interest in core strategies, notes Byrne.
+As some of the challenges related to higher rates moderate, the “fear factor” that has existed is somewhat removed, and there is a bigger focus on finding opportunities for growth and making good new investments.
+On the capital-raising side, there has been interest in opportunistic investments for some time, but capital is starting to show interest in core strategies, notes Byrne.

 Among the key trends highlighted in the report are: